On the first day of spring, Beatrice and her daughter Jaclyn take their candles to church to be blessed.

 Henry Brewer is late to the festivities on the village green.
 When he arrives, he has a young man with him.

-This is Hugh, the stepson of his lordship’s old groom Tall Ralf, now a beekeeper in Lockville.
-He has brought his stepfather’s horse to the village to breed with the brewer’s mare.
+This is Hugh, the stepson of his lordship’s old groom Tall Ralf.
+Ralf is now married and living in Lockville.
+Hugh has brought his stepfather’s horse to the village to breed with the brewer’s mare.

 The villagers welcome him warmly to their celebration.